matthiasr/logformat/README.md

 Runtime configuration is performed through environment variables.
 These are:

 * `DB`: URI for database access, e.g. `postgres://user:pass@localhost/database`.
 Default: `sqlite://local.db` (i.e. the `local.db` file in the current directory).
 * `PORT`: listen port for the web component.
-The web component will only listen on the local interface, use a web server like [nginx](http://nginx.org) to proxy.
+The web component will by default only listen on the local interface, use a web server like [nginx](http://nginx.org) to proxy.
 See below for a configuration example.
+* `BIND`: interface to bind to.
+Set to `0.0.0.0` to bind to all interfaces.
+Default: `127.0.0.1`
 * `SERVER`: IRC server to connect to.
 Default: `irc.freenode.net`
 * `NICK`: Nickname to connect with.
 Default: `logformat`